rouges78/GameBook-Studio/docs/handover_guide.md

 This guide outlines the process and format for creating handover documents between Cline sessions.
 These documents ensure continuity and transparency throughout the development process of GameBook Studio.

 ## Handover Document Location
-All handover documents are stored in the `/handover_docs` directory using the naming format: `YYYY-MM-DD_handover.md`
+All handover documents are stored in the `/handover_docs` directory using the naming format: `DD-MM-YYYY-HH24MI_handover.md`

 ## Template Structure

 ### Date and Time of Handover
 Include the exact date and time of completing the handover.
-Example: `February 13, 2024, 10:00 PM`

 ### Project Overview
 This is a Gamebook Studio application built with React, TypeScript and Vite.
 It's a comprehensive tool for creating interactive gamebooks/choose-your-own-adventure stories with features like: